veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 # Data Validator
 Data Validator, a new feature for Data Workbench, empowers you to ensure the quality and consistency of your data through customizable validation rules and automated checks.
 This streamlines data quality management, helping you identify and correct errors early in the data lifecycle.

+How does it work?
+You create schemas in Schema manager, and then you use them to set up validation for folders.

 ## How to get started
 To use Data Validator, you will need the following:
 * A Data Workbench workspace in which you are workspace admin.